-From November 29 to December 2, 2018, the Department of International Law of the Russian State University of Justice and International and Comparative Law Research Center with the support of the Ministry of Economic Development of the Russian Federation have hosted the oral stage of the international specialized competition on international law “Dispute Resolution in the Eurasian Economic Union (EAEU)”.
+From November 29 to December 2, 2018, the Department of International Law of the Russian State University of Justice and International and Comparative Law Research Center with the support of the Ministry of Economic Development of the Russian Federation hosted the oral stage of the international specialized competition on international law “Dispute Resolution in the Eurasian Economic Union (EAEU)”.

 The “Dispute Resolution in the EAEU” competition is a unique educational platform that allows future law experts to explore dispute resolution mechanisms within the EAEU.